Suryyartz/Picture-binary-swaper/README.md

 ![lumo_des](https://github.com/user-attachments/assets/3f3c2083-8d65-49f0-8774-cc5240bb3a86)
 ![lumo](https://github.com/user-attachments/assets/824c4990-b2d4-4311-866b-e533dd37a689)

-All assets, including this logo, are examples only, I do not claim neither authorship, nor endorse from original author.
-Binary firmware is by DumboRC.
+All assets, including this logo, are provided for educational purposes only.
+I do not claim authorship nor endorsement from the original creator.
+The binary firmware is provided by DumboRC.